 The anterior cruciate ligament (ACL) can be torn by hyperextension of the knee joint, or by the application of a large force to the back of the knee with the joint partly flexed.
 To test for this, you can perform an anterior drawer test, where you attempt to pull the tibia forwards, if it moves, the ligament has been torn.

 The most common mechanism of posterior cruciate ligament (PCL) damage is the ‘dashboard injury’.
 This occurs when the knee is flexed, and a large force is applied to the shins, pushing the tibia posteriorly.
 This is often seen in car accidents, where the knee hits the dashboard.
 The posterior cruciate ligament can also be torn by hyperextension of the knee joint, or by damage to the upper part of the tibial tuberosity.

 To test for PCL damage, perform the posterior draw test.
 This is where the clinician holds the knee in flexed position, and pushes the tibia posteriorly.
 If there is movement, the ligament has been torn.

-Friction between the skin and the patella cause the prepatella bursa to become inflamed, producing a swelling on the anterior side of the knee.
+Friction between the skin and the patella cause the prepatellar bursa to become inflamed, producing a swelling on the anterior side of the knee.
 This is known as housemaid’s knee.

-Similarly, friction between the skin and tibia can cause the infrapatella bursae to become inflamed, resulting in what is known as clergyman’s knee (classically caused by clergymen kneeling on hard surfaces during prayer).
+Similarly, friction between the skin and tibia can cause the infrapatellar bursae to become inflamed, resulting in what is known as clergyman’s knee (classically caused by clergymen kneeling on hard surfaces during prayer).